 Choose among the following to learn a language and explore other cultures:

 Students who want to earn a bachelor’s or advanced degree in a world language should consider the Associate of Liberal Arts degree.
 It gives you the chance to develop language skills while pursuing a thorough liberal arts education and prepares you to transfer into a language major at the university level.

-Students with an excellent level of preparation in high school Spanish may want to consider the Associate of Arts in Teaching (A.A.T.) degree in Spanish in the TEACH Institute.
+Students with an excellent level of preparation in high school Spanish may want to consider the Associate of Arts in Teacher Education (A.A.) degree in Spanish in the TEACH Institute.

 Determining the placement or level of the language you wish to take is accomplished through advising.
 However, the World Languages department chair is available to answer questions about individual courses.